GEERISHA98/MLIP_I3_Data-Drift-Detection/README.md

 # MLIP_I3_Data-Drift-Detection

-This repository hosts the code and results for the Data Drift Detection project, part of the Machine Learning in Production (MLIP) coursework.
-The project utilizes Evidently AI to analyze data drift in a simulated movie streaming service scenario.
+This repository hosts the code and results for the Data Drift Detection project, part of the Machine Learning in Production (MLIP) coursework at CMU.
+The project utilizes Evidently AI to analyze data drift in a movie recommendation service scenario.
 Blog Link: https://medium.com/@geerishj/navigating-data-quality-with-evidently-ai-a46aaac437fc

 ## Repository Structure